PaxtonKamm/FirstPythonApp/README.md

-# FirstPythonApp
+# Interactive_English_Dictionary
 It is a basic dictionary application that allows users to look up the definition of words.
+The application is written in Python.